Jayanthks/MS-Projects/README.md

 # MS-Projects
-The Projects which i carried out during my Master's at SUNY Buffalo.
+The Projects i completed/persuing my Master's at SUNY Buffalo.

 The projects are from the field of :
 Machine Learning,